Angleito/BluefinAIAgentTrader/README.md

 ### Signal Reception and Processing

 1. **External Signal Reception**:
-   - Trading signals are received through the webhook server, typically from TradingView or other signal providers
+   - Trading signals are received through the webhook server (`webhook_server.py`), typically from TradingView or other signal providers
    - Signals contain information like asset pair, direction (long/short), entry price, stop loss, take profit, and confidence level
    - The webhook server validates the signature and structure of incoming signals before processing